eisukeesaki/mind-maps/REST-API.md

     architectural style
         distributed hypermedia systems
     REST API
+        consists
+            assembly of interlinked resources
+                resource model
+        principles
+            uniform interface
+                identification of resources
+                    interface must uniquely identify each reseource
+                        involved in the interaction between the client and the server manipulation of resources through representations
+                self-descriptive messages
+                hypermedia as the engine of application state client-server
+                enforces separation of concerns
+                    helps client and server components to evolve independently separation of UI concerns and data storage concerns improves portability of UI across multiple platforms developers must make sure that the interface/contract between the client and the server does not break stateless
+                each request from the client to the server must contain all information necessary to understand and complete the request server cannot take advantage of previously stored context information on the server cacheable
+                response should label itself as cacheable or non-cacheable layered system
+                allows an architecture to be composed of hierarchical layers by contraining component behavior each component cannot see beyond the immediate layer they are interacting with optional
+                code on demand
         resource
+            what
-            any concept that might be the target of an author's hypertext reference abstraction of information
+                any concept that might be the target of an author's hypertext reference data
+                functionality
                 examples
                     users of the system
                     customer orders
                     network devices
                     image
                     temporal service
                     non-virtual objects
                         human
+            resource representation
+                state of resource
+                consists
+                    data
+                    metadata
+                    hypermedia links
+                exchanged using standardized interace and protocol
+                    HTTP commonly used
-            primary data representation
+            is primary data representation
                 naming practices
                     use
                         nouns